Retirement pension and social compensation

 Retiring means much more than concluding your professional life; at the time of retirement, the average person still has about a quarter of their life to look forward to.
 That is why the end of your working life also represents a new start.
 Here you will find the services that can support you in your transition to a new phase of life.To Services

 If you would like information about your future pension entitlements and your pension start date, you can request this informally at any time.

-From your 27th birthday onwards, you will receive annual pension information from your pension insurance provider if you have paid contributions for a total of at least 5 years.
+From your 27th birthday, you will receive annual pension information from your pension insurance provider if you have paid contributions for a total of at least 5 years.
 You can also request the pension information informally at any time.

-If you are no longer able to work due to illness or disability, you can in many cases receive a reduced earning capacity pension.
+If you are no longer able to work due to illness or disability, you can receive a reduced earning capacity pension in many cases.

 If your spouse or registered partner dies, in many cases you can receive a widow's or widower's pension.

 Children for whom one or both parents are deceased may apply for an orphan's pension.

 If you receive a citizen's allowance, you can apply for a loan from the job center in acute emergencies if you cannot pay an amount that should be covered by your regular needs and you cannot postpone the payment.